The Reporting Process

 Documentation of mistreatment, unprofessional behavior, or other concerns may be submitted through several mechanisms:

-• Through One45, an evaluation system for students, which goes to the Senior Associate Dean for Medical Education in Phase 1 and the Assistant Dean for Clinical Science years 3 and 4 in Phase 2;
+- Through One45, an evaluation system for students, which goes to the Senior Associate Dean for Medical Education and Directors of Phase 2 and Phase 3;

-Students in years 1 and 2 may also submit feedback through the Lecturer Evaluation, Facilitator Evaluation, or End-of-Block Evaluation.
+Students in Phase 1 may also submit feedback through the Lecturer Evaluation, Facilitator Evaluation, or End-of-Block Evaluation.
 This report alerts the Senior Associate Dean for Medical Education.

-Students in years 3 and 4 may also submit feedback through the Student Evaluation of the Attending, Resident, or Other Health Professional Form.
-This report alerts the Assistant Dean for Clinical Science years 3 and 4.
+Students in Phases 2 and 3 may also submit feedback through the Student Evaluation of the Attending, Resident, or Other Health Professional Form.
+This report alerts the Directors of Phase 2 and Phase 3.

 Potential Committee Actions